ig-emediplan/specification/chmed16a/README.md

 #### Logo

-The logo can be found on the "IG eMediplan" website under *Downloads* in the chapter "Spezifikationen": [https://emediplan.ch/downloads/](https://emediplan.ch/downloads/).
+The logo can be found on the "IG eMediplan" website under *Downloads*: [https://emediplan.ch/downloads/](https://emediplan.ch/downloads/).

 |**Name**  |**Description** |**Characteristics** |
 | - | - | - |